 your on-campus visits very seriously.
 If it doesn’t fit, then it is hard to have

 success.
-Also remember that is is a privilege to be part of the program and
+Also, remember that it is a privilege to be part of the program and

 nothing is handed to you.
 It is work to get in, work to stay in.